barracuda-cloudgen-access/docs/quickstart.md

 ---
 # Quick Start

-- Follow these steps to perform the required configuration to access a resource protected by Fyde Access Proxy
+Please follow the next steps to perform the required configuration to access a resource protected by Fyde Access Proxy.

 ## 1. Add new Fyde Access Proxy